The Home and the World: Religion versus nationalism

 One major theme in the novel is the importance of religion on the one hand and nationalism on the other.
 In this novel, religion can be seen as the more "spiritual view" while nationalism can be seen more as the "worldly view."
 Nikhil's main perspective in life is by the moral and intangible, while Sandip is more concerned about the tangible things, which to him is reality.
 Sandip believes that this outlook on life, living in a way where one may follow his or her passions and seek immediate gratification, is what gives strength and portrays reality, which is linked to his strong belief in nationalism.
 From Sandip's point of view, "when reality has to meet the unreal, deception is its principal weapon; for its enemies always try to shame Reality by calling it gross, and so it needs must hide itself, or else put on some disguise" (Tagore 55).
 To Sandip, reality consists of being "gross", "true", "flesh", "passion", "hunger, unashamed and cruel" (Tagore 55).
 On the other hand, Nikhil's view is more concerned with controlling one's passions and living life in a moral way.
 He believes that it is, "a part of human nature to try and rise superior to itself", rather than living recklessly by acting on instinct and fleshly desires (Tagore 57).
 Nikhil argues that a person must learn to control his or her passions and "recognize the truth of restraint" and that "by pressing what we want to see right into our eyes we only injure them: we do not see" (Tagore 60).
 All these moral precepts tie in with his faith.
 Nikhil also speaks from a more religious perspective when he speaks of how "all at once my heart was full with the thought that my Eternal Love was steadfastly waiting for me through the ages, behind the veil of material things" (Tagore 66).
 This shows that Nikhil does not live morally just for the sake of trying to be good, but that it is grounded in his religious views.
 Sandip reiterates the fact that in their country, they have both "religion and also our nationalism" and that "the result is that both of them suffer" (Tagore 80).

 Film, TV or theatrical adaptations

 The film Ghare Baire was first released at the Cannes Film Festival in France on 22 May 1984, under the direction of Satyajit Ray.
 It was also nominated for the Golden Palm award, one of the highest awards received at the Cannes Film Festival.
 It was later released in the United States on 21 June 1985.
 The scriptwriters were Satyajit Ray (writer) and Rabindranath Tagore (novel).
 Sandip was played by Soumitra Chatterjee, Nikhilesh was played by Victor Banerjee and Bimala was played by Swatilekha Sengupta.

+Ghawre Bairey Aaj, a Bengali political drama film directed by Aparna Sen starring Jisshu Sengupta, Anirban Bhattacharya and Anjan Dutt, released on 15 November 2019 is a modern retelling of the novel.